Lake Placid Club: Early years until Dewey's death (1931)

 Dewey and his wife had been exposed to various communitarian projects in New England.
 They were "interested in the creation of group identity" based on Protestant Christianity, healthy nutrition, sports, the desire to deepen education over the course of a lifetime, refine aesthetics, and attain economic prosperity.
 The founders intended the Lake Placid Club to be a place to cultivate close friendships among men and women, as well as encourage women to participate in all aspects of the community's life.
 Under Melvil Dewey's leadership, it became nationally known for winter sports; it built a winter clubhouse in 1907 that allowed year-round visits to Lake Placid.
-In 1919, it had 1,263 members and 749 employess.
+In 1919, it had 1,263 members and 749 employees.
 By 1923, the club had grown to 9600 acre, with 356 buildings (including 110 residences), its own chapel, theatre, library, boathouses, 21 tennis courts, seven golf courses, farms, a staff of 1,100, a fire department, and even a school, today known as Northwood School.

 Starting in the late 1920s, the club hosted winter sports events like a dogsled derby, attracting top competitors like Leonhard Seppala of Fairbanks, Alaska, who won in 1929.
 The toboggan slides were popular, as well, receiving newspaper coverage from New York City.
 Alpine skiing celebrities like skier and actress Sigrid Holmquist visited and held public presentations.
 Figure skaters George Braakman and Ada Bauman competed there in 1924.

 The Arden Outdoor Theater, built in 1907, served as the locale for performances by the Alberti Players, the Sylvan Players, and the Coburn Players.
 In 1924, the "Placid Club Players" were founded.
 The New York theater impresario John Golden served as their advisor.
 The Arden was also the site for annual "Indian Council Fires," which were ceremonial events based on Iroquois culture, of which Dewey was personally enamored.
 1903 had seen the first Council Fires staged at the club, and these "very serious and solemn occasions for both the participants and the audience of Club members and guests" continued for nearly fifty years.